kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.1395   Maximum intensities in overlapping beams of forward and rear position lights.

-No position light intensity may exceed the applicable values in the following table, except as provided in §27.1389(b)(3).
+No position light intensity may exceed the applicable values in the following table, except as provided in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1389   Position light distribution and intensities.|§27.1389]](b)(3).

 <div>